 GETTING STARTED: CREATING AN AIRBNB ACCOUNT

-In order to begin my search for an Airbnb, first I had to create a FREE account (use this link and get $40 off your first stay).
+To begin my search for an Airbnb, first I had to create a FREE account (use this link and get $40 off your first stay).

-Then, I started my search using similar criteria to when I search for a hotel: desired location, dates for check-in and check-out, the price range, number of guests, and so on.
+Then, I started my search using similar criteria to when I search for a hotel: desired location, dates for check-in and check-out, price range, number of guests, and so on.

 However, Airbnb offers quite a few search filters that you don’t find when looking for a hotel.
-These enable you to REALLY get what you’re looking for:
+These enable you to get what you’re looking for:

-- Type of Room (private room, shared room or entire house/apartment)
+- Type of Room (private room, shared room, or entire house/apartment)

 - Number of Bedrooms, Bathrooms & Beds needed